-The Home Office will carefully scrutinise an application for a fiancé of proposed civil partner visa.
+The Home Office will carefully scrutinise an application for a fiance of proposed civil partner visa.
 If it does not consider that the relationship is genuine or if it considers that any of the other requirements have not been met, the application will fall for refusal.
-It is therefore essential that the application is prepared thoroughly and carefully and a solicitor can help with this.
+It is therefore essential that the application is prepared thoroughly and carefully, and a solicitor can help with this.

-We are experienced in preparing visa applications for fiancés and proposed civil partners to ensure a successful outcome and will provide expert guidance and assistance to you throughout the process.
+The immigration team at Carter Thomas Solicitors is experienced in preparing visa applications for fiancés and proposed civil partners to ensure a successful outcome and will provide expert guidance and assistance to you throughout the process.

 If you require legal assistance or would just like to discuss your situation with one of our experts on a no-obligation basis, please contact us or complete our enquiry form below.